sebastiantoh/tp/docs/DeveloperGuide.md

 #### Error Handling within the `Logic` component

-The below activity diagram shows the overall process of execution of `reminder delete 1`.
+The below activity diagram shows the overall process of the execution of `reminder delete 1`.

 In order to ensure data cleanliness and that the inputs by the users are valid, errors are thrown at various stages if:
 * Incorrect command format is used (e.g. missing/incorrect prefixes)